JENO87/package-orchestrator/README.md

 - To package other repositories with sequential scripts:
   1. Create a new directory for each repo (e.g., my-other-script-repo).
   2. Add run.py with your script sequence logic.
-  3. Add setup.py with the appropriate package name and dependencies.
+  3. Add pyproject.toml with the appropriate package name and dependencies.
-  4. Optionally add requirements.txt for dependencies.
-  5. Navigate to the new repo directory and run: python -m package_orchestrator package --registry <your-registry> --service-name my-other-script
+  4. Navigate to the new repo directory and run: python -m package_orchestrator package --registry <your-registry> --service-name my-other-script
   - Repeat for each new repo, adjusting registry and service-name as needed.
-Ensure each setup.py has a unique package name to avoid conflicts when importing.
+Ensure each pyproject.toml has a unique package name to avoid conflicts when importing.

 Troubleshooting
 --------------
 - Docker Not Found: Ensure Docker is installed and running (docker --version).
 - Authentication Failed: Verify the correct environment variable is set (e.g., GITHUB_PAT, DOCKER_PASSWORD) or use gcloud auth for GCP.
-- No Wheel Built: Ensure setup.py exists and is correctly configured.
+- No Wheel Built: Ensure pyproject.toml exists and is correctly configured.
 - Entrypoint Issues: Ensure run.py exists and executes your script sequence.
 Add dependencies to requirements.txt if needed.

 Contributing